Do I need to complete a tax return?

 We explain what a short tax return is and help you work out whether or not you might be able to request one instead of completing the full Self Assessment tax return in the tax basics section.

-You can find more information on SA in the tax basics section.
+You can find more information on Self Assessment in the tax basics section.

-There is more information on how to reclaim tax if you do not need to complete a tax return in the tax basics section.
+There is more information on how to reclaim tax if you do not need to complete a tax return and you wish to claim back overpaid tax on pension income in the tax basics section.